Kismuz/btgym/README.md

 https://www.backtrader.com/docu/index.html.
 In brief:
-- User defines backtrading engine parameters by composing `Backtrader.Cerebro()` subclass, provides historic prices dataset as `BTgymDataset()` instance passes it as arguments when making BTgym environment.
+- User defines backtrading engine parameters by composing `Backtrader.Cerebro()` subclass, provides historic prices dataset as `BTgymDataset()` instance and passes it as arguments when making BTgym environment.
   See Backtrader documentation for details.
 - Environment starts separate server process responsible for rendering gym environment queries like `env.reset()` and `env.step()` by repeatedly sampling episodes form given dataset and running